Social Media Policy

 - The Gordon State College logo should not be altered in any manner.
 For reproductions, seek approval from the Public Information Office.

 - The Gordon State College logo is trademarked.
-The Public Information Office/Office of Advancement must approve use of the logo and branding.
+The Public Information Office/Office of Advancement must approve the use of the logo and branding.

 Assessing Your Social Media Accounts